What is the Fostering Integration Grants?

 - promoting and encouraging the uptake of Australian values and liberal democracy and amplifying the value of Australian citizenship

-- promoting a greater understanding and acceptance of racial, religious and cultural diversity
+- promoting a greater understanding and acceptance of Australia’s inclusive national identity and multicultural and multi-faith diversity

 - addressing issues within Australian communities that show potential for, or early signs of, low social integration.